 Good Bacteria vs Bad Bacteria

-There are actually over 700 kinds of bacteria in your mouth, but not all are BAD.
 A lot of them are truly beneficial to your oral health.
 When the bad bacteria in your mouth outnumber the good bacteria, it causes an increased risk of gingivitis, periodontal disease, and tooth decay.

 Rather than trying to kill all the bacteria in the mouth, controlling the growth of bad bacteria in your mouth is more crucial for your oral health care.